 Fath Davis Ruffins is Curator in the Division of Home and Community Life at the National Museum of American History (NMAH) where her research specialties include African American history and culture, ethnicity and commercial imagery, and 20th-century urban history.
 Ruffins holds a B.A. in American History and Literature from Radcliffe College, and is A.B.D. in History of American Civilization from Harvard University.
 Ruffins has curated a number of exhibitions at NMAH including "Ralph J. Bunche" (2004), "A Collector's Vision of Puerto Rico" (1998), and "1848: New Border, New Nation" (1998).
 She has also served as guest curator of "From Slavery to Freedom" at the National Underground Railroad Freedom Center (2004) and of "From Victory to Freedom" at the National Afro-American Museum in Wilberforce, Ohio (1988).
 Ruffins is the author of many articles and publications including "Revisiting the Old Plantation: Reparations, Reconciliation, and Museumizing American Slavery" in Museums Frictions edited by Ivan Karp and Corrine Kratz (forthcoming); "Four African American Women on the National Landscape" in Restoring Women's History through Historic Preservation edited by Gail Dubrow (2002); and "Sites of Memory, Sites of Struggle: The 'Materials' of History" in Major Problems in African American History.
 Volume 1: From Slavery to Freedom, 1619-1865 edited by Thomas Holt and Elsa Barkley Brown (1999).
 Currently, Ruffins is writing a book for Smithsonian Press on African American collections and museums nationwide entitled Finding our Story in the History of the Nation.

-Dana Schaffer is the Assistant Director at the Gilder Lehrman Center for the Study of Slavery, Resistance, and Abolition at Yale University where she plans and directs public and academic programs and initiatives.
-Dana began her career in public history fifteen years ago as a docent at the Old South Meeting House on Boston's Freedom Trail.
+Dana Schaffer is the Manager of Development and Programs at the American Historical Association.
+Prior to joining the AHA staff in February 2013, Dana served as the assistant director at the Gilder Lehrman Center for the Study of Slavery, Resistance, and Abolition at Yale University, where she planned and directed public and academic programs and initiatives.
+Dana began her career in public history over fifteen years ago as a docent at the Old South Meeting House on Boston's Freedom Trail.
 After serving as the education coordinator for the New England Historic Genealogical Society, Dana worked as a program coordinator for Smithsonian Journeys where she developed educational travel programs focusing on history, natural history, and arts and culture.
 While living in Washington, DC, Dana volunteered with the after-school program KidPower DC, working with inner-city fourth and fifth graders to foster the study of local history as a starting point for comprehensive citizenship training.
 She also served as assistant curator for the Mount Vernon Square Community Gallery exhibition at the City Museum of Washington, DC.
 As part of her graduate work, Dana conducted an oral history project on the 1968 riots in Washington, DC, which was published as an article in the peer-reviewed journal Washington History.
 She has also presented papers on her research at the Oral History Association Conference and Washington Historical Studies Conference and has worked at the Southern Historical Collection at the University of North Carolina at Chapel Hill, the North Carolina State Archives, and Harvard University Archives.
-Dana holds a B.A in History from the University of North Carolina at Chapel Hill and an M.A. in Public History from American University.
+Dana holds a BA in history from the University of North Carolina at Chapel Hill and an MA in public history from American University.